 - Back End: Are there “behind the scenes” problems, such as data corruption or faulty code, causing performance bottlenecks?

-Regardless of whether you’re testing a site pre-launch or need to perform cleanup on a site that’s already gone live, a professional, third party QA team can provide the objectivity and technical expertise necessary to assure your website is pristine on all levels.
+Regardless of whether you’re testing a site pre-launch or need to perform cleanup on a site that’s already gone live, a professional, third-party software testing company can provide the objectivity and technical expertise necessary to assure your website is pristine on all levels.

 Leave No Stone Unturned

 What types of website testing should QA teams perform to improve user experience?
 A complete, thorough testing and QA strategy should include the following:

 - End-to-end Testing – Verify operation of the entire site, from web pages and database to content management and API access with third-party services.